ZraelTz/client-server-ball-game/README.md

 **Simple client-server program .**

-To start the game, run the ServerMain.java program first then run the PlayerMain.java program, run at least two Player programs to play the game.
+To start the game, run the ServerMain.java program first then run the PlayerMain.java program, run at least two Player processes to play the game.

 **Features:**